A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Systematic errors in instrumental calibration and/or systematics induced by the analysis procedure may impact the significance of weak lines.
-The calibration systematics was explored in~\cite{Boyarsky:14z} who demonstrated that no line is detected in an extremely long exposure combination of the off-center observations of the Milky way (``blank sky'' dataset).
-A 3.5~keV line is not detected in the stacked dwarf galaxies~\cite{Neronov:14} arguing against a global calibration problem.
-In order to assess possible systematic effects, the Ref.~\cite{Jeltema:2014qfa} considered the XMM-Newton spectra of the Tycho supernova remnant.
-This system displays similar plasma emission lines to those detected in clusters and the GC but would have no expected DM signal.
+The calibration systematics was explored in~\cite{Boyarsky:2014jta} who demonstrated that no line is detected in an extremely long exposure combination of the off-center observations of the Milky way (``blank sky'' dataset).
+A 3.5~keV line is not detected in the stacked dwarf galaxies~\cite{Malyshev:2014xqa} arguing against a global calibration problem.
+It has also not been seen in a long exposure towards M31 reported in Ref.~\cite{Horiuchi:2013noa}.
+In order to assess possible systematic effects, the Ref.~\cite{Jeltema:2014qfa} considered the XMM-Newton spectra of the Tycho supernova remnant, assuming that this system displays similar plasma emission lines to those detected in clusters and the GC but would have no expected DM signal.
 A line at $\sim 3.55$~keV is detected in Tycho (with a significance of $\Delta \chi^2 = 19$)\footnote{The significance of the signal found in \cite{Carlson:2014lla} was communicated in private by T.~Jeltema.}.
 Ref. ~\cite{Jeltema:2014qfa} argued for either systematic errors in the estimated significance and flux of the 3.5~keV line or a systematic underprediction of the flux expected from weak plasma lines like K XVIII, claiming that the K XVIII explanation is at odds with theoretical predictions of elemental abundances from Type Ia supernovae.
+While Tycho does show emission from similar elemental lines as seen in clusters and the GC, supernova remnants have a combination of thermal and non-thermal X-ray emission and the ionization conditions are not necessarily the same as in clusters, making the comparison less than clear cut.
+However, a 3.5~keV line is not necessarily expected in supernova remnants and the detection of one may point to instrumental or modeling systematics.